nginxinc/nginx-amplify-doc/amplify-guide.md

 #### NGINX Plus Metrics

 In [NGINX Plus](https://www.nginx.com/products/) a number of additional metrics describing various aspects of NGINX performance are available.
-The [extended status](http://nginx.org/en/docs/http/ngx_http_status_module.html) module in NGINX Plus is responsible for collecting and exposing all of the additional counters and gauges.
+The [API module](http://nginx.org/en/docs/http/ngx_http_api_module.html) in NGINX Plus is responsible for collecting and exposing all of the additional counters and gauges.

 The NGINX Plus metrics currently supported by the agent are described below.
-The NGINX Plus extended status metrics have the "plus" prefix in their names.
+The NGINX Plus metrics have the "plus" prefix in their names.

-Some of the NGINX Plus extended metrics extracted from the `connections` and the `requests` datasets are used to generate the following server-wide metrics (instead of using the *stub_status* metrics):
+Some of the NGINX Plus metrics extracted from the `connections` and the `requests` datasets are used to generate the following server-wide metrics (instead of using the *stub_status* metrics):

 ```
 nginx.http.conn.accepted = connections.accepted